 Participatory or deliberative forms of democracy can be seen as a possible silver bullet for tackling a lack of faith in the political system.
 And there are notable examples of well-structured deliberative approaches that have been successful at engaging citizens and generating informed debate and public contribution (eg, the Irish Convention on the Constitution and Iceland's Constitutional Council).
-However, attempts at deliberation at the EU level have largely been ineffective - with only three campaigns under the EU's flagship European Citizens' Initiative (ECI) managing to fulfil requirements to be heard by the Commission (1 million signatures, from seven countries, relating to an issue within the EU's competencies).
+However, attempts at deliberation at the EU level have largely been ineffective - with only three campaigns under

-At the national level, calls for greater democratic participation have largely been met through a rise in the number of referendums, which have had destabilising effects on national democracies and have contributed to what Belgian author David Van Reybrouck calls 'democratic fatigue syndrome', with more intensive electoral politics actually serving to undermine trust and engagement.
+At the national level, calls for greater democratic participation have largely been met through a rise in the number of referendums, which have had destabilising effects on national democracies and have contributed to what Belgian author David Van Reybrouck calls 'democratic fatigue syndrome', with more intensive electoral politics actually serving to undermine trust and engagement.12